 What's an Omniglot?

 You've probably heard of a polyglot (a speaker of many languages), but what's an omniglot?
 A speaker of all languages!
 Our mission is to bring as many languages as possible to as many learners as possible, matching eager students with local teachers.
-We want to celebrate the linguistic diversity of the Ocean State and create a community of language lovers.
+We're here to celebrate the linguistic diversity of the Ocean State and create a community of language lovers.

 We also have a variety of classes for adults!
 Click here to learn more.